Super Ambassadors is a scheme from the Children’s Commissioner for Wales that aims to promote children’s rights and the UNCRC in primary schools.

 - Information collected through the scheme feeds directly into our work, meaning that our Super Ambassadors have a real impact on children’s rights in Wales.

 - The scheme provides an exciting and interactive way for children in your school to learn about their rights, in accordance with the UNCRC, which underpins the Welsh Government’s vision for education.

 - The scheme supports the Four Purposes of the developing curriculum in Wales, providing meaningful opportunities for children to develop as healthy, confident individuals and participate as ethical, informed citizens in their school and on a national level.

 - The scheme supports schools to develop their approaches to Wellbeing and to Care, Support and Guidance, as required by the Estyn Common Inspection Framework 2017

 - It’s free!

-We’ve put together a list of FAQs to give you more information, which you can read here.
+We’ve also put together a list of FAQs to give you more information.

-If you’d like to register to the scheme for the 2016/17 academic year, please fill this form.
+If you’d like to register to the scheme, please use this sign up form.